upstash/upstash-web/README.md

 // @@@SNIPEND
 ```

 In the example above, "hellouniverse" is the unique identifier for the code snippet.
 Unique identifiers can contain letters, numbers, hyphens, and underscores.

 #### Docs files:

-In the target files wrap the location with comments that reference the identifier of the code snippet that will be placed there:
+In the target files, wrap the location with comments that reference the identifier of the code snippet that will be placed there:

 <!--SNIPSTART hellouniverse-->
 <!--SNIPEND-->